paulvangentcom/heartrate_analysis_python/readme.md

 print(measures['fs'])
 print(hb.measures['fs'])`
 ```

-**Please note:** When using a ms-based timer,
+`get_samplerate_mstimer(timerdata)` requires one argument:
+* **timerdata:** a list, numpy array or array-like object containing ms-based timestamps (float or int).

+`get_samplerate_datetime(datetimedata, timeformat = '%H:%M:%S.f')` requires one argument:
+* **datetimedata:** a list, numpy array or array-like object containing datetime-based timestamps (string);
+* **timeformat** _optional_: the format of the datetime-strings in datetimedata.
+Default timeformat = '%H:%M:%S.f', 24-hour based time including ms: 21:43:12.569.

 ## Plotting your signal

-A basic plotting function is included.
+A plotting function is included.
 It plots the original signal and overlays the detected peaks and the rejected peaks (if any were rejected).

-Usage example with the included `data.csv` example file (recorded at 100Hz):
+Example with the included `data.csv` example file (recorded at 100.0Hz):

 ```python
 import heartBeat as hb